According to the Russian Philosopher,

 Carlos Cardoso Aveline

-Russian philosopher Nicholas Berdyaev made a careful examination of the modern ways of self-delusion, collective and individual.
+Russian philosopher Nicolas Berdyaev (1874-1948) made a careful examination of modern ways of self-delusion, collective and individual.

 “A Catholic has to speak of Luther in a certain way, although it is against his conscience and his own free judgment; and he is not even aware of this, for his conscience is socially organized and completely permeated with the conventionally useful lies.
 Exactly the same must be said about the Protestants, the Orthodox and people of other denominations.
 An incredible amount of falsity has accumulated in all denominational histories of Christianity, systematically distorting the historical truth.
 The whole of Roman Catholic account of Papacy is based upon conventional lies and falsification which serve to create the myth of Papalism.
 There is a conventional social falsity in the judgments of the Orthodox about the separation of the Churches, of the Protestants about the Reformation, and so on, and so on.”